 We encourage most A Level students to consider the Extended Project Qualification (EPQ).
-Worth half an A Level (28 UCAS points), the EPQ is the ideal accompanying qualification for subject-based A Levels.
-It helps students develop the mindset, skills and habits that will bridge the gap between Sixth Form and university and enables them to either deepen their knowledge of an academic topic or pursue a more vocational interest.
+Worth half an A Level (28 UCAS points), the EPQ is the ideal qualification to supplement subject-based A Levels.
+It helps students enhance UCAS applications, develop the mindset, skills and habits that will bridge the gap between Sixth Form and university and either deepen their knowledge of an academic topic or pursue a more vocational interest.